Effective: September 2004

 - Parking in reserved parking space of another person.
 Multiple violations may be issued, but no more than one ticket per half-hour and 10 tickets per day.

 - Parking longer than 30 minutes in 30-minute parking or moving a vehicle from one 30-minute space to another to avoid citation.
-Multiple violations may be issued, but no more than one ticket per half-hour and 4 tickets per day.
+Multiple violations may be issued, but no more than one ticket per 30 minutes and 4 tickets per day.

 - Parking private vehicle in lots reserved for vehicles intended for class work.